decwarorg/merely-players/readme.md

 ## setup

-in your utexas folder, have a venv python virtual environment. can create that with
+in your merely-players folder, have a venv python virtual environment. can create that with

     python -m venv venv